Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Related Works

 Ensemble distillation-based defenses aim to harden the model by training it on soft labels and/or noisy logits instead of hard labeling, producing results via ensembles.
 Research works in this category include Distillation Hardening for Random Forest (DDH-RF) \cite{apruzzese2020hardening} and SELENA \cite{tang2022mitigating}.
 Hierarchical defenses, on the other hand, aim to build ensemble of models in a hierarchical manner to detect and mitigate adversarial attacks in multiple levels, which make the defense systems robust against a wider range of attacks.
 Hierarchical defenses include Application Constraints (AppCon) \cite{apruzzese2020appcon}, Model Stacking \cite{salem2018ml}, and Ensemble Methods as a Defense (EMD) \cite{strauss2017ensemble}.

-\cite{puigcerver2022adversarial,pavlitska2024towards} investigate the adversarial robustness of MoEs.
-In \cite{han2024enhancing,zhang2025optimizing}, some defense systems are proposed, which aim to protect the architecture of MoEs.
+\cite{puigcerver2022adversarial} {and} \cite{pavlitska2024towards} investigate the adversarial robustness of MoEs.
+In \cite{han2024enhancing} {and} \cite{zhang2025optimizing}, some defense systems are proposed, which aim to protect the architecture of MoEs.
 Defenses such as adversarial mixture-of-expert (ADVMoE) \cite{zhang2023robust} and synergy-of-experts (SoE) \cite{cui2022synergy} make use of the ensemble architecture of MoEs to defend against adversarial threats.
 Both ADVMoE and SoE use adversarial training techniques, while training their MoE to increase the robustness of their model.

-Table \ref{tab:moe-architecture-comparison} presents the differences between the category of MoE used in our defense system and other competitors.
+{DWF is not a direct recombination of MoE and standard adversarial training as used in prior MoE defenses (e.g., SoE, ADVMoE).
+Concretely, DWF differs along the three axes the MoE pipeline exposes: training pipeline, routing, and activation.
+Unlike SoE/ADVMoE, which use hard routing with single/sparse expert activation under standard adversarial training, DWF adopts soft gating with fractional expert activation (weighted combination of all experts) and trains the system using a pretrain-then-joint scheme with randomized adversarial training during training.
+Table \ref{tab:moe-architecture-comparison} presents the differences between our proposed approach and other competitors.}

+{While standard adversarial training methods improve robustness by augmenting training data with adversarial examples, they typically train a single model with a uniform objective.
+In contrast, our approach explicitly decomposes the problem into multiple specialized experts, each trained on different regimes (benign, FGSM, and PGD), and combines them via a soft gating mechanism.
+This distinguishes totally from conventional adversarial training, which lacks explicit expert specialization and input-dependent routing.}

+{While mixture-of-experts defenses are the primary architectural focus of this work, it is important to position DWF relative to widely used non-MoE robustness baselines.
+Standard adversarial training methods improve robustness by optimizing a single model against worst-case perturbations.
+These approaches represent strong and widely adopted robustness baselines, but they lack explicit expert specialization and input-dependent routing.

+Our evaluation includes adversarially trained ResNet-18 models (FGSM-AT and PGD-AT) as representative non-MoE baselines.
+The results show that DWF achieves higher robust accuracy while preserving stronger clean accuracy compared to these single-network defenses.
+The primary comparison with MoE-based methods (SoE and ADVMoE) is intentional, as it enables controlled architectural comparisons that isolate the impact of soft gating, fractional expert activation, and randomized adversarial training within the MoE paradigm.}

+{To ensure that the observed robustness does not stem from gradient masking or obfuscated gradients, all attacks are implemented in a true white-box setting and differentiate through the full mixture-of-experts architecture, including all experts, the gating network, and the final loss.
+Perturbations are optimized end-to-end with respect to the complete model, preventing gradient obfuscation through routing or expert specialization.
+Robust accuracy decreases monotonically as attack strength increases (larger $\epsilon$ and more PGD iterations), which is inconsistent with gradient masking behavior.
+Moreover, inference in DWF is deterministic; therefore, expectation over transformation (EoT) with multiple samples yields identical gradients and attack outcomes, confirming the absence of stochastic masking.}